Washington Month-to-Month Lease Agreement

 • Landlord’s Name and Address – Landlords must give the tenant their name and address, or that of their authorized agent, to enable smooth communication of legal notice.

-• Move-In Checklist – Landlords must provide tenants with a move-in checklist to take inventory of existing property damage before move-in.
+• Move-In Checklist – Landlords collecting a security deposit must provide tenants with a move-in checklist to take inventory of the property’s condition upon move-in.
+A landlord cannot deduct later from a security deposit for any item whose condition wasn’t described in the initial move-in checklist.

 • Fire Safety and Protection Notice – Washington landlords must provide information relating to smoke detectors, fire sprinklers, alarms, fire safety systems and evacuation plans.
 This may be provided as a written notice or checklist, and must include a diagram of emergency evacuation routes.